-Specific Requirements of the Department of Anatomy for Master of Science Degree
+Specific Requirements of the Master of Science in Applied Anatomy Degree

 All degree requirements must be completed within five years; most students complete the program in two years.
 Tuition (30 credits) is distributed over the five semesters that post-baccalaureate MS students typically are enrolled (no additional tuition is required for enrolled medical students); stipends are not provided for the Master of Science program.
 The university Office of Financial Aid coordinates all financial assistance.